1 4-ouncejar roasted red peppers, drained, chopped

 Sauce can be made 1 day ahead.
 Press plastic wrap on the surface to prevent a skin from forming.
 Cover and chill.
 Rewarm over medium-low heat before serving.

-*To freeze uncooked and already cooked crab cakes, just place them on a parchment-lined baking sheet and freeze until firm, about 2 hours.
+To Freeze uncooked and already cooked/cooled crab cakes, just place them on a parchment-lined baking sheet and freeze until firm, about 2 hours.
 Wrap each cake in plastic wrap and pop into a freezer bag.
-Uncooked crab cakes will last for up to 3 months.
-Defrost the crab cakes in the refrigerator overnight before cooking.
-Cooked crab cakes will last about 4 months.
+They'll last in the freezer up to 3 months.